- refers back to something earlier in the text (the antecedent)

 source: Hunter College Reading/Writing Center Grammar and Mechnics

-Everyone easily pegged "Some holidays are greatly overrated" as a complete sentence, but they vehemently denied that "Valentine's Day is one of them" could be complete because it doesn't make sense on its own.
-I do mean vehement, too.
+My students easily pegged "Some holidays are greatly overrated" as a complete sentence, but they vehemently denied that "Valentine's Day is one of them" could be complete because it doesn't make sense on its own.
+I do mean vehement.
 I had the same reaction from the rising 8th grader I worked with last week.

 From the get-go, two falls ago, when I returned to the classroom, I've been trying to teach my students how to write cohesive prose.
 Writing cohesive prose means connecting sentences to one another, and connecting sentences to one another means using anaphora.